JakeSteam/blog-programming/_posts/2017-06-05-selectively-playing-tracks-whilst-game-is-active-open.md

 ## The Conclusion

 Background music is absolutely essential in a game, and being able to control this playback is just as important.
-If a game’s music continues when the app is closed, the user is likely to uninstall it pretty quickly, and understandably so.
+If a game's music continues when the app is closed, the user is likely to uninstall it pretty quickly, and understandably so.

 The implementation described in this article will also stop music when the activity is temporarily paused, and start it again when it is resumed.
-In most cases this isn’t ideal, so the media player’s start and stop functions could probably be replaced with play and pause functions, but it was not necessary for this use case.
+In most cases this isn't ideal, so the media player's start and stop functions could probably be replaced with play and pause functions, but it was not necessary for this use case.

-I’d also like to say thank you to [the user](https://stackoverflow.com/users/1069068/raghav-sood) who posted the initial idea, it’s a rather elegant solution to a tricky problem.
-I’m sure in the 5 years since it was posted, there have been libraries and better solutions discovered, but I was unable to find any.
+I'd also like to say thank you to [the user](https://stackoverflow.com/users/1069068/raghav-sood) who posted the initial idea, it's a rather elegant solution to a tricky problem.
+I'm sure in the 5 years since it was posted, there have been libraries and better solutions discovered, but I was unable to find any.
 Besides, this one works perfectly!

 As always, all code used in this article is available as a [GitHub Gist](https://gist.github.com/JakeSteam/55cd4384f92b76f8a6f1c82a32e04124).